 abode also has its own IFTTT channel.
 IFTTT connects internet connected services and devices using applets in an “if this then that” format. abode’s channel provides both Triggers (the if) and Actions (the then).
 As a Trigger, abode can request another device to take action if an alarm is activated, if you change the mode, if a door is opened/closed, if a door is locked/unlocked, if a garage door is opened/closed, or if a switch is on/off.
 If you prefer another device to be the trigger, abode can take the following actions: change mode, turn a switch on/off, toggle switch, change dimmer level, lock/unlock, close/open garage door, or quick action.
 For example, IFTTT can call your phone if abode’s alarm is triggered or flash your Hue bulbs if your front door is opened.

 Z-Wave and Zigbee

-The third integration is provided through the abode Gateway’s integrated protocols. abode maintains a list of devices that are compatible with their system thanks to Z-Wave & Zigbee.
+The third integration is provided through the abode Gateway’s (or iota’s) integrated protocols. abode maintains a list of devices that are compatible with their system thanks to Z-Wave & Zigbee.
 The list includes devices from makers like Aeon, Cree, Enerwave, GE, Kiwkset, Linear, Philips Hue, Schlagle, and Netvox.

 Fourth, you can integrate your ecobee thermostat.
 The integration works similarly to the integration with the Nest Thermostat.
 According to abode co-founder Christopher Carney,